-The Community Consultation 2014 confirmed that the Parish is open to additional traffic management proposals in the interest of safety, although opinions do differ on what measures are required.
+d.
+The Community Consultations of 2014, 2017 and 2021 confirmed that the Parish is open to additional traffic management proposals in the interest of safety, although opinions do differ on what measures are required.
 Our policy TR03 recognises this but also makes it clear that any development proposals in the interests of improved traffic management should be fully consulted upon and have the support of the majority of the local community.